awsaavedra/awsaavedra.github.io/content/resume.md

 ---------
 ## Projects

-#### GarageHub, the Airbnb of garage space

-**GarageHub:**
-Developed ‘GarageHub’ -- AirBnB for garage space -- utilizing JavaScript, AngularJS, Firebase, Zapier, and Twilio API, designed to capture a $20Mill+ market of open garage space in San Francisco
+#### Graduate Research on AI Assistants for Productivity and Creativity Enhancement
+   - AI assistants such as large language models increase many information technologies productivity but also reduce unwanted side effects like keeping them shallow in their understanding or unthinking when using solutions which ultimately reduces the personal autonomy and creativity of the individual.
+   - This research seeks to mitigate these unwanted side effects, boost productivity and other desired effects, and ideally find fertile research to enhance these while still using AI assistant tools using mixed methods both qualitative and quantitative to investigate this topic.
+   - This is especially the case for experts who have seen the least gains from these technologies thus far, the results from this research demonstrate large gains for experts which have not previously been found in the body of research on this topic both in creativity and speed of results without reducing precision.
+   - Abstract accepted to a prestigious journal's special issues on machine learning and awaiting further review

 #### Guru Indexer, Guru investor returns for index fund costs
-**Guru Indexer**
-Guru index which aggregated stock data and metadata from various sources which was I believed would produce a highly concentrated long term outperformance focused strategy for large and small capital US based companies sources included GuruFocus and WhaleWisdom.
+   - Guru index which aggregated stock data and metadata from various sources which was I believed would produce a highly concentrated long term outperformance focused strategy for large and small capital US based companies sources included GuruFocus and WhaleWisdom.
 The rough details are outlined in this blog post https://awsaavedra.com/posts/enterprising-investor.
-   - Strategy was eventually discussed with highly skilled value investors and then discontinued once I learned about a startup that was implementing a strategy that rhymed in their flagship product with more traction and I was able to get their service free with lifetime membership.
-It pays to be early.
+   - Strategy was eventually discussed with highly skilled value investors and then discontinued once I learned about a YC18 alumni startup that was implementing a strategy that rhymed in their flagship product with more traction.

+**GarageHub:**
+- Developed ‘GarageHub’ -- AirBnB for garage space -- utilizing JavaScript, AngularJS, Firebase, Zapier, and Twilio API, designed to capture a $20Mill+ market of open garage space in San Francisco

 ---------

 ## Education

 **M.S.
-Computer Science: Interactive Intelligence**, Georgia Institute of Technology, 2023 - Present
+Computer Science: Interactive Intelligence**, Georgia Institute of Technology, GPA 4.0,  2023 - Present

 **B.S.
 Machine Learning and Neural Computation** UC MGPA: 3.72, Minor in Computer Science, University of California San Diego